DevdudeX/LMD-Alternative-Camera-Mod/README.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](https://github.com/faehromon/LMD-Alternative-Camera-Mod/blob/AltCamWithPhotoMode/README.md)
 [![de](https://img.shields.io/badge/lang-de-yellow.svg)](https://github.com/faehromon/LMD-Alternative-Camera-Mod/blob/AltCamWithPhotoMode/README.de.md)

 # DevdudeX's Alternative Camera with Photo Mode for Lonely Mountains: Downhill

-This is a mod for *Lonely Mountains: Downhill* that replaces the default distant "isometric-like" camera with a third/first person system with automatic and manual camera work.
-It still supports the original camera and allows to switch between them while biking.
+This is a mod for *Lonely Mountains: Downhill* that extends the default distant "isometric-like" camera with a third/first person system with automatic and manual camera work.
+It still supports the original camera and allows to switch between them while riding the bike.
 Additionally this mod contains a photo mode, that lets you pause time and position the camera freely.
 Perfect for taking screenshots!